jdeluyck/kcoreorg-website/_posts/2007/2007-11-16-worky-worky.md

 tags:
   - Work
 ---
-Today, my stay of 1.5 months at home comes to an end, and I&#8217;m going back to <a href="https://kcore.org/2007/10/30/work-the-neverending-story/" target="_blank">work</a>!
+Today, my stay of 1.5 months at home comes to an end, and I'm going back to <a href="https://kcore.org/2007/10/30/work-the-neverending-story/" target="_blank">work</a>!
 Yay!

 As such, my updates here should (will?) be less :p